jianminglok/E5-576G-Hackintosh/README.md

 ## Current Status in OpenCore

-- In macOS 10.15, you need to update [Wireless-USB-Adapter Driver](https://github.com/chris1111/Wireless-USB-Adapter-Clover/releases)
 - Discrete graphic card is not working, since macOS doesn't support Optimus technology
   - Have used [SSDT-DGPU](EFI/OC/ACPI/SSDT-DGPU.dsl) to disable it in order to save power
 - Intel Bluetooth may cause sleep problems and does not support some Bluetooth devices
   - View [Work-Around-with-Bluetooth](https://github.com/daliansky/XiaoMi-Pro/wiki/Work-Around-with-Bluetooth) (Untested)
 - Intel Wi-Fi(Intel Wireless 3165) is working
   - Buy a USB Wi-Fi dongle or supported wireless card
-  - Use [itlwm](https://github.com/OpenIntelWireless/itlwm) and [HeliPort](https://github.com/OpenIntelWireless/HeliPort) to drive Intel Wi-Fi
+  - Use [AirportItlwm](https://github.com/OpenIntelWireless/itlwm) to enable Intel Wi-Fi
 - Using a HDMI-VGA adapter to connect an external monitor causes lag and black screen for unknown reason, but using either a HDMI-HDMI or VGA-VGA direct connection is fine.
 - Everything else should work well